microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-5/solution.md

 ### **Task 3: Install the Mobility service on the source server**

 On machines you want to migrate, you need to install the Mobility service agent.
 The agent installers are available on the replication appliance in the *%ProgramData%\ASR\home\svsystems\pushinstallsvc\repository* directory.
-To install the Mobility service agent on the Windows machne follow the following steps
+To install the Mobility service agent on the Windows machines follow the following steps

 1. Sign in to the replication appliance.
 2. Navigate to %ProgramData%\ASR\home\svsystems\pushinstallsvc\repository.